Enoshima Guide: Best Things to Do on This Seaside Island

 The history of Enoshima dates back to the Kamakura period (1185–1333).
 It has long been a sacred site, primarily dedicated to Benzaiten, the goddess of music, art, and wealth.
 According to legend, Enoshima rose from the sea in response to Benzaiten’s prayers, creating a haven for her to reside.
 The Enoshima Shrine complex, which consists of three main shrines (Hetsunomiya, Nakatsunomiya, and Okutsunomiya), was established to honor her.

-Today, Enoshima continues to captivate visitors with its beautiful shrines, breathtaking views, and a very distinct culture that’s in stark contrast to the city life.
-You’re far from the capital, and the Shonan culture is a breath of fresh air for Tokyo residents and an awesome discovery for short term international vistors.
+Nowadays, Enoshima continues to captivate visitors with its beautiful shrines, breathtaking views, and a very distinct culture that’s in stark contrast to city life.
+You’re far from the capital, and the Shonan culture is a breath of fresh air for Tokyo residents and an awesome discovery for short-term international visitors.
 A warning to newcomers: you might fall in love immediately with this place!

 What to Do in Enoshima

-1. Enjoy the Nicest Beaches 1h From Tokyo
+Enoshima Beaches: Enjoy the Best Beaches 1h From Tokyo

 Katase Higashihama Beach (片瀬東浜海水浴場), located on the eastern side, is another popular destination.
-It does’t have as many stalls as Katase Nishihama so it might be a better option if you prefer a quieter spot.
+It doesn’t have as many stalls as Katase Nishihama, so it might be a better option if you prefer a quieter spot.
 But during the summer months, both beaches are bustling with activity, including various beach festivals and events.

 For those interested in water sports, Enoshima offers excellent conditions for surfing, windsurfing, and paddleboarding.
 The consistent waves and favorable wind conditions make it a hub for enthusiasts of these activities.